Should I Become a Fashion Retail Manager?

 |Experience||3-5 years of retail work experience|

 In most cases, work experience is more important than educational background.
-Fashion retail managers are generally expected to have worked in a fashion retail establishment where they learned customer service, merchandising and management skills.
-According to job postings found in November 2012, most companies required applicants to have at least 3-5 years of retail and/or customer service experience.
+Fashion retail managers are generally expected to have worked in a fashion retail establishment where they acquire customer service, merchandising and management skills.

 Aspiring fashion retail managers can apply for entry-level positions in retail stores, such as cashier positions.
 Entry-level jobs enable individuals to gain experience and can possibly lead to a promotion to management later in their careers.

 Step 2: Consider Earning a Degree

 There are no formal educational requirements for fashion retail managers.
 However, earning a degree may lead to heightened salary and job opportunities.
 It can also help entry-level retail workers advance more quickly to management positions.
 Aspiring fashion retail managers can seek a degree in business, fashion management, retail management or a similar discipline.
 Be sure to take courses related to accounting, marketing and sales.